fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 The above function is written in pseudo-code (which looks like a mix between C and Python), it has some flaws, but we will see them later.

 The most important question is… What are the requirements of *min* function must impose to the arguments a and b?
 That is...
-Which are the Concepts?
+Which are the *Concepts*?

 For some programmers, especially those advocates of duck-typing, imposing requirements to arguments may be something uninteresting.
 They simply use the arguments in the function body, and they hope to at least get a runtime error.